NCMoseley/vacation-mgmt/README.md

 # Vacation-MGMT

 This repository is for an application similar in functionality to Airbnb and other vacation rental software.
-It is a full-stack app built with Next.js 13 App Router: React, Tailwind, Prisma, NextAuth 2023 and uses MongoDB as a data store.
+It is a full-stack app built with Next.js 13 App Router: React, Tailwind, Prisma, NextAuth and uses MongoDB as a data store.
 It is deployed on Vercel.

 ## Features

-- Tailwind design
+Features to enhance user experience
-- Tailwind animations and effects
+Tailwind design for modern and responsive look Tailwind animations and effects for interactivity Fully responsive website for any device
-- Full responsiveness
-- Credential authentication
-- Google authentication
-- Github authentication
-- Image upload using Cloudinary CDN
+Authentication options: credential, Google, and Github Image upload using Cloudinary CDN
-- Client form validation and handling using react-hook-form
-- Server error handling using react-toast
+Client form validation and handling using react-hook-form Server error handling using react-toast
-- Calendars with react-date-range
-- Page loading state
-- Page empty state
-- Booking / Reservation system
-- Guest reservation cancellation
-- Owner reservation cancellation
-- Creation and deletion of properties
-- Pricing calculation
-- Advanced search algorithm by category, date range, map location, number of guests, rooms and bathrooms
+Calendars with react-date-range for simple date selection Booking/reservation system with guest and owner reservation cancellation options Property creation and deletion with pricing calculation Advanced search algorithm to filter properties by category, date range, map location, number of guests, rooms, and bathrooms Favorites system and shareable URL filters
-    - For example we will filter out properties that have a reservation in your desired date range to travel
-- Favorites system
-- Shareable URL filters
-    - Lets say you select a category, location and date range, you will be able to share URL with a logged out friend in another browser and they will see the same results
-- How to write POST and DELETE routes in route handlers (app/api)
-- How to fetch data in server react components by directly accessing database (WITHOUT API! like Magic!)
+POST and DELETE routes in route handlers (app/api) Fetching data in server react components by directly accessing the database
-- How to handle files like error.tsx and loading.tsx which are new Next 13 templting files to unify loading and error handling
-- How to handle relations between Server and Child components!

 ## Demo